saliei/saliei.github.io/content/posts/working-with-large-language-models.md

 as the data runs out, and the models are plateauing in benchmarks, though we may very well see emergent behaviors that surprise us, as the [bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) taught us.
-In this article, which I will try to keep updating, I intend to summarize useful workflows with LLMs.
+In this article, I first review Transformers model, then summarize useful workflows with LLMs, which I intend to keep updating.

 Like many other breakthroughs, the authors of *Attention is all you need*, perhaps initially didn't fully realize the full impact of their work.